 Advertised strengths: Large Canada residential pool, city-level targeting, options for sticky/rotating sessions, and competitive pricing models.

 Typical selling points to confirm: unlimited bandwidth claims, plan pricing (examples: pay-per-GB or per-IP monthly plans), and 24/7 support.
-Always verify specific plan limits, authentication method and real-time inventory on the provider dashboard before committing.
+Always verify specific plan limits, authentication method, and real-time inventory on the provider dashboard before committing.

 A: Residential routing changes your apparent location but doesn’t always reduce physical latency.
 If the Canadian game server is closer to the residential gateway, you may see stable routing — but a proxy can add hops, so measure ping before relying on it.

 A: They are harder to block than datacenter IPs because they look like consumer traffic, but nothing is undetectable.
-Sites may still use behavioral signals, fingerprints or blacklists to block unwanted traffic.
+Sites may still use behavioral signals, fingerprints, or blacklists to block unwanted traffic.

 A: Providers list different pricing models (per-GB, per-IP/month).
 The article referenced examples such as $3/GB or $5/IP/30 days — verify the provider’s current pricing and promotions directly.